-Click here for a current schedule of Health and Wellness workshops
+Click here for a current schedule of health and wellness workshops.

 If you have a chronic condition such as diabetes, heart disease or arthritis, you’re not alone.

-There are useful, everyday ways to manage your health to help you live life to its fullest.
-Council on Aging (COA) partners with the Ohio Department of Aging, Maine Health and the Self-Management Resource Center to offer workshops that focus on practical ways to help you take control of your health and wellness needs.
-The workshops are intended to support older adults age 60+ and their caregivers of any age.
+Fortunately, there are useful, everyday ways to manage your health to help you live life to its fullest.
+Council on Aging (COA) partners with the Ohio Department of Aging, Maine Health and the Self-Management Resource Center (SMRC) to offer proven workshops that present practical ways to help you take control of your health.

 Learn to Better Manage your Health